Composably secure data processing for Gaussian-modulated continuous variable quantum key distribution: Coherent-state protocol and security analysis

 \subsection{Parameter estimation}

-In a realistic implementation of the protocol, the parties uses the quantum channel a finite number $N$ of times.
+In a realistic implementation of the protocol, the parties use the quantum channel a finite number $N$ of times.
 The first consequence of this finite-size scenario is that their knowledge of the channel parameters $T$ and $\xi$ is not perfect.
-Once the quantum communication is over, Alice and Bob declare $m$ random instances $\{x_{i}\}$ and $\{y_{i}\}$ of their local variables $x$ and $y$.
-From these values, they build the maximum-likelihood estimators $\widehat{\tau}$ of the square-root transmissivity $\tau=\sqrt{T\eta}$\ and $\widehat{\sigma_{z}^{2}}$ of the noise $\sigma_{z}^{2}$.
-These are given by
+Thus, once the quantum communication is over, Alice and Bob declare $m$ random instances $\{x_{i}\}$ and $\{y_{i}\}$ of their local variables $x$ and $y$.
+From these instances, they build the maximum-likelihood estimators $\widehat{T}$ of the transmissivity $T$\ and $\widehat{\Xi}$ of the excess noise variance $\Xi:=\eta T \xi$, for which they also exploit their knowledge of the trusted levels of detector/setup efficiency $\eta$ and electronic noise $\upsilon_{\text{el}}$.